-Estate Planning in Wisconsin for Childless Married Couples
+Estate Planning in Wisconsin for Married Couples With No Children

-Estate planning laws in Wisconsin are simple for married couples with no children.
-Without a will (called intestate), when one spouse passes away, the whole estate goes to the surviving spouse.
+Estate planning laws in Wisconsin for married couples without children are pretty clear cut.
+When one spouse passes away and there is no will (called intestate), the whole estate goes to the surviving spouse.

 But what if you have assets or property that you would like to leave for someone other than your surviving spouse?

 And what happens to your assets after the surviving spouse passes away?
-If your spouse does not have a will and you pass away first, the estate will go to your spouse’s family.
-Your family would no longer be considered heirs.
+If you pass away first and your spouse does not have a will, the whole estate you shared as a couple will go to your spouse’s family.
+Your family members would not be considered heirs.

-If a childless married couple passes at the same time, such as in an accident, then the estate will be divided between the families of both spouses.
+If a married couple without children pass at the same time, such as in an accident, then the estate will be divided between the families of both spouses.
 The laws of intestacy in Wisconsin dictate that your estate would first go to living parents, then siblings (if parents are deceased), then aunts and uncles (if no living siblings), then nieces and nephews, then cousins.

 With no children as heirs, what should your estate plan look like?